02 MOBILE RPG

 This role-playing game is a component of Shehri Pakistan’s Android app which provides synthesised civic-education information and legal aid to empower citizens, especially minority groups.
 This is the first game in a series of ten, and took 5 weeks to finish, from ideation to completion.
 The game was showcased at the APAC Safety Summit in Singapore, hosted by Facebook, in October 2018.

 Users are presented with moral dilemmas they might face in their daily lives, and they have to choose from at least two options until the gameplay is complete.
 They're rewarded for morally conscious choices, and “penalised” for morally dubious ones.

-Based on the choices users make and theories of morality such as the principle of least harm and utilitarianism, the game, at the end, will provide users a summarised account of the theory of morality to which they ascribe most.
-The motivation behind this is to make the users conscious of the moral choices they make.
-This game, thus, aims to extend this active realisation in the user's actual life, making them aware of the choices they make in reality when faced with moral dilemmas.
+The motivation behind this was to make players conscious of the moral choices they make.
+Our goal was to extend this active realisation in the user's actual life, making them aware of the choices they make in reality when faced with moral dilemmas.

 Based on their choices, and using theories of morality (principle of least harm, utilitarianism, virtue ethics), at the end of each episode, the players get a short summary of which theory of morality they ascribe to the most.Based on their choices, and using theories of morality (principle of least harm, utilitarianism, virtue ethics), at the end of each episode, the players get a short summary of which theory of morality they ascribe to the most.

 For this episode, I designed 100+ screens.
 I was also in charge of brainstorming and coming up with a moral dilemma to base the storyline of this episode on.
 I led a team of 3 people and we came up with 4 different scenarios with consequent options for the gameplay.